blindsubmission1/CVGAE/README.md

 # CVGAE
-Official Code for CVPR 2022 blind submission for the paper titled "On Leveraging Variational Graph Embeddings forOpen World Compositional Zero-Shot Learning"
+Official Code for CVPR 2022 blind submission for the paper titled "On Leveraging Variational Graph Embeddings for Open World Compositional Zero-Shot Learning"